 Sildenafil (the active ingredient in Viagra)

-These include sprays, gels or wipes that contain local anesthetics like lidocaine or benzocaine to help decrease sensitivity and lengthen the road to orgasm and ejaculation.
+PE treatments include sprays, gels or wipes that contain local anesthetics like lidocaine or benzocaine to help decrease sensitivity and lengthen the road to orgasm and ejaculation.

 No matter which way you slice or dice it, Rhino pills are never the way to go.
 Period.

 They’re untested.
-Not only are these pills not scientifically proven to actually work, but many contain unlabeled or unapproved drugs that could put your health at serious risk — especially if you use other medications.
+Not only are these pills not scientifically proven to actually work, but many contain unlabeled or unapproved drugs that could put your health at serious risk — especially if you use medications.

 There are other options out there.
-If you’re worried about erectile dysfunction or premature ejaculation, the best option is to talk to your healthcare provider or look into FDA-approved ED treatments.
+If you’re worried about erectile dysfunction or premature ejaculation, the best option is to talk to your healthcare provider or look into FDA-approved treatments.